Written by Si Clarke

 What's the deal with audiobooks?

+This book will be available as an audiobook just as soon as I have the funds available.
 I'm a big believer in inclusivity and accessibility.
 Ideally, I want all my books available in all formats.
 But, from a pragmatic standpoint, they're expensive to produce.
-For this reason, it's unlikely this book will be available in audio format anytime soon.

 How long is this book?